Classical Verification of Quantum Computations in Linear Time: Analysis of , the Lookup-table Part

 \item Combining \eqref{eq:130s}\eqref{eq:131s} above we have

-and by its definition it is independent to random oracle output register $\bH(\bR||\{0,1\}^{|x^{(\helper)}|}||\bx_b^{(i)})$.
-Recall the encryptions of $\theta_b^{(i)}$ in the client-side messages of $ \fAddPhaseWithHelper$ have the form
+and by its definition it is independent to random oracle output register $\bH(R||\{0,1\}^{\kappa}||x_b^{(i)})$.
+Recall the encryptions of $\theta_b^{(i)}$ in the client-side messages of $ \fAddPhaseWithswitch$ have the form

-Thus after the application of $\fReviseRO^{(i)}_{b^{(\helper)},b}$ on $\ket{\tilde\varphi^{2.a}_{(i),1-b}}$ the overall state could be written as
+Thus after the application of $\fReviseRO^{(i)}_{b^{(\switch)},b}$ on $\ket{\tilde\varphi^{2.a}_{(i),1-b}}$ the overall state could be written as

-That is, the rightmost term does not depend on the values of register $\btheta^{(i)}_{b^{(\helper)},b}$ (but could depend on the transcript).
+That is, the rightmost term does not depend on the value of register $\btheta^{(i)}_{b^{(\switch)},b}$ (but could depend on the transcript register $\bct^{(i)}_{b^{(\switch)},b}$).
 Now the condition for applying Fact \ref{fact:otpro} is satisfied.
 This completes the proof of \eqref{eq:76r}. \end{enumerate} This completes the proof of \eqref{eq:115pl} and completes the whole proof. \end{proof}